UGURSELIMOZEN/Datacamp/Projects/Comparing Search Interest with Google Trends - 2/Readme.txt

+Project Tools

+In this project I used Python with pandas for time series data analysis and data visualization (plot,subplot) for Google trend with search interest analysis.

 Project Description

 Time series data is everywhere; from temperature records, to unemployment rates, to the S&P 500 Index.
 Another rich source of time series data is Google Trends,